ALASKA HISTORY DAY

 website (NOTE: NHD is no longer using Weebly.
 The new website creation tool is NHD WebCentral!)

-Alaska Humanities Forum works with statewide partner agencies, teachers, and volunteer judges to hold local and statewide contests in the spring from which students advance to participate in NHD's national contest in the Washington, DC area each June.
+Alaska Humanities Forum works with statewide partner agencies, teachers, and volunteer judges to hold local and statewide contests in the spring from which students advance to participate in NHD's national contest.
 Since Alaska began participating in 1989, hundreds of Alaskan students have competed at the national level.

-The theme for the 2020 National History Day Contest is Breaking Barriers in History.
-See the NHD theme book here.
+The theme for the 2021 National History Day Contest is Communication in History: the Key to Understanding.
+See more information on this year's theme here.

 Let us help you get started.
 Are you interested in having your students do Alaska History Day projects?
 You can require projects as part of your curriculum, let interested students to do projects outside of class, or any combination - it's up to you.
 Students need to have an adult sponsor in order to participate, and this can be a teacher, librarian, or parent if the child is home schooled.
 The role is to serve as a mentor, helping to guide students in designing and selecting a project concept and connecting them to resources.

-One of the easiest ways to introduce the program in your class is to have students look at a sample project and fill out a judging rubric.
+One of the easiest ways to introduce the program in your class is to have students look at a sample project .
 This gets them thinking about what a good project should include.
 Contact state coordinator Kari Lovett to talk more about first steps and to be connected with a veteran AHD teacher in the state.

 What stories catch your attention?
 What part of the world interests you?
 National History Day's goal is to help you explore something you care about in the way that fits you best.